brendanhay/gogol/gogol-proximitybeacon/README.md

 ## Description

-A client library for the Google Proximity Beacon API.
+A client library for the Google Proximity Beacon.

 ## Contribute